yesequin/Google_Data_Analytics_Course/README.md

     Hypothesis testing: is a way to see if a survey or experiment has meaningful results.

+    Integrated Development Enviroment (IDE): A software application that brings together all the tools you may want to use in a single place.

     Interoperability: the ability of data systems and services to openly connect and share data.

     Issue: An issue is a topic or subject to investigate.